oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 generic URI scheme was used.

-Clients MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector").
-Open redirectors can enable exfiltration of authorization codes and access tokens, see (#open_redirector_on_client).
+Clients MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector"), as described in {{open-redirectors}}.
+Open redirectors can enable exfiltration of authorization codes and access tokens.

 The client MAY use the `state` request parameter to achieve per-request customization if needed rather than varying the redirect URI per request.